SunnyScripts/Wheres_Wifi/README.md

 There is an example web app seen on my website [turingweb.com](http://turingweb.com/html/home_page.html) which parses the Rest API.
 It also adds some functionality with getting directions, checking wifi availability and looking up by location.
-Convieniently, the _id of the business object matches yelp.com.
+Conveniently, the _id of the business object matches yelp.com.
 Meaning, yelp.com/biz/_id is the yelp page for that business.

 There is also an iOS app now available that I worked on heavily.
 Check it out in the [App Store](https://itunes.apple.com/us/app/this-wifi-sucks/id925050107?mt=8).